spiritphyz/AWS-Serverless-Guides/guides/000-Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 5. "Review" button > "Confirm and request" button > "Continue" button
     * If all DNS settings are managed by Route 53 (and not a custom domain manager like GoDaddy), you can click "Create record in Route 53" button for both domains
     * You should see a "Success" message for both domains
-    * It may take up to 30 minutes for the changes to propagate and for AWS to validate the domain.
+    * It may take up to 30 minutes for the changes to propagate and for AWS to validate the domain
     * The final status for each domain should be "Issued"

 ## Use the SSL certificate in CloudFront